arshita08/arshita08/README.md

 ---

-*“Code is like poetry—elegant, efficient, and impactful when crafted with care.”*
+*“Code is like poetry elegant, efficient, and impactful when crafted with care.”*